Healthy Homes Assessment Marewa

 Insulation Marewa

-Ceiling and underfloor insulation is mandatory for all rent houses since July 1, 2019.
-Property managers and landlords have to make sure that the insulation is in line with this new standard.
-In certain situations, the existing ceiling insulation or insulation in the subfloor space might require to be added or replaced.
+Ceiling and underfloor insulation is required to all rental homes as of July 1st, 2019.
+Property managers and landlords are required to ensure that the insulation meets standards that are in line with the latest standard.
+In some instances, existing ceiling insulation or insulation in the sub floor space might require to be filled with or replaced.

 • Zone 1 Zone 1 Auckland & Northland - ceiling R 2.9 and underfloor R 1.3